Valproate: Psychiatric disorders

-Other neurological indications
+Other uses

 Based upon five case reports, valproic acid may have efficacy in controlling the symptoms of the dopamine dysregulation syndrome that arise from the treatment of Parkinson's disease with levodopa.

 Valproate is not commonly used to prevent or treat migraine headaches, but it may be prescribed if other medications are not effective.

-Other

 The medication has been tested in the treatment of AIDS and cancer, owing to its histone-deacetylase-inhibiting effects.
 It has cardioprotective, kidney protective, antiinflammatory, and antimicrobial effects.